lillyxcko/React-Notebook/2-Setup-React-Environment.md

     Tip: To in VS Code go to: Preferences > Settings => Search: "format on save" => check the box under "Editor: Format On Save"
     This allows Prettier to format the code every time the file is saved.

+### ES7 + React/Redux/React-Native sn
+    - allows you to type `rafce` to quickly export a React function template to your file.